adonisjs/v5-docs/content/guides/validator/custom-messages.md

+---
+summary: Learn how to define custom messages for the validation errors
+---

 You can define custom messages alongside the schema object.
 Messages can be defined just for the validation rule, or you can define them for individual fields as well.

 ```ts